SU Libraries’ Instruction Support for Faculty, Instructors and Teaching Assistants (TA’s)

 Finding Online and Digital Resources

-Faculty, Teaching Assistants or students seeking greater depth of relevant results will usually encounter their best outcomes if they complement use of the top-level search box with advanced Summon searches (and apply relevant search result filters for a desired content type or publication date ranges or preferred languages or a highly effective Summon result filter called area of study).
-Not all the licensed databases a research library supports are directly compatible with top level library search engines like Summon or Primo.
+Faculty, Teaching Assistants or students seeking greater depth of relevant results will usually encounter their best outcomes if they complement use of the top-level search box with advanced Libraries Search strategies.
+Not all the licensed databases a research library supports are directly compatible with top level library search engines.
 Especially when working with source material that involves video or statistical data or sound recordings or business research, be sure to browse lists of available library databases, which are sortable by relevant subject areas or by types of content each database contains (e.g., video, statistics, news, eBooks, audio, images, patents, etc.).
-Navigating to specific journals, by individual title or sorted into discipline specific groupings, can also be accomplished using the library’s link to A-Z journals.
-That journals list compiles access points for all kinds of periodicals -- scholarly journals, news and newspaper sources, trade and industry magazines, general popular magazines, opinion magazines and more.
+Or navigate to specific journals, by individual title or sorted into discipline specific groupings.

 Linking to the Libraries’ Online Resources